 It’s hard to get stuff done when you don’t know what to get done.
 Have a task list with you to make sure that you have the right things to do at the right time.

 One of the best ways to know where you are spending your time and find free time to beat procrastination is by tracking yourself.
-There are a host of apps for doing this.
-Find your weaknesses and change them.
+There are a host of apps for doing this: 18 Best Time Management Apps and Tools

 Jam out to some music to beat procrastination.
 Create a “beating down procrastination to a pulp” play list that puts you in a state of flow with your work.